 5. Rathaus – Vienna’s City Hall

-An incredible Gothic-styled monumental building in downtown Vienna from the late 1800’s, this is the place where the city’s biggest events are held: Everything from the famous Christmas market, to Winter on Ice and the Life ball, this is the quite the place to admire when in Vienna.
+An incredible Gothic-styled monumental building in downtown Vienna from the late 1800s, the Rathaus offers the city’s most significant events – like the famous Christmas markets.
+The Rathaus is quite the place to admire when in Vienna.

-Translated as ”The People’s Garden,” if you come here in the Spring/Summer you are in for quite the treat with all the beautiful flowers and rose gardens in bloom.
-Volksgarten is part of the Hofburg Palace and in the center is the neoclassical Theseus Temple, a small-scale replica of the Temple of Hephaestus in Athens.
+Translated as ”The People’s Garden,” if you come here in the Spring or Summer, you are in for a treat!
+The beautiful flowers and rose gardens are in full bloom, with gorgeous fountains running in the background.

-The event of Adolf Hitler’s ceremonial announcement of the Austrian Anschluss (invasion and forced incorporation of Austria by Nazi Germany) took place at Heldenplatz in 1938.
+Adolf Hitler’s speech from the Austrian Anschluss – the invasion and forced incorporation of Austria by Nazi Germany – took place at Heldenplatz in 1938.

-As you walk through the Hofburg residence and by the Imperial Spanish Riding School you come out onto Michaelerplatz (St. Michael’s Place) with the domed Michaelertrakt, a Neo-Baroque monument.
-In the middle of Michaelerplatz are excavated Roman ruins of a house with medieval foundations.
+As you walk through the Hofburg residence with the Sisi Museum and Imperial Spanish Riding School, you come out onto Michaelerplatz (St. Michael’s Place).
+Here is the domed Michaelertrakt, a Neo-Baroque monument, and in the middle of the area are excavated Roman ruins of a house with medieval foundations.

-The Cathedral is famous for it’s Roman and Gothic-styled architecture and being the mother church of Roman Catholic Archdiocese of Vienna.
-English Mass is held every Saturday at 17:00.
+The church was founded in 1137 and is known for its Roman and Gothic-style architecture.
+Stephansdom is the mother church of the Roman Catholic Archdiocese of Vienna, with English Mass held every Saturday at 17:00.

-Rich in history, Stephansdom features guided tours of their catacombs and a tower climb where you can see the city from the south tower of the cathedral.
+Rich in history, Stephansdom offers guided tours of their catacombs and a tower climb where you can see the city from the cathedral’s south tower.

 10. Vienna State Opera

-As one of the top operas in the world, this gem from the 19th century provides first-class performances with over 50 operas and ballet shows 300 days per season.
+As one of the top operas globally, this gem from the 19th century provides first-class performances with over 50 operas and ballet shows 300 days per season.

-In the Spring and Summer there are screenings of live performances in front of the building for the public to enjoy for free, or you can sign up to watch it online.
+There are screenings of live performances in the Spring and summer in front of the building for the public to enjoy free, or you can sign up to watch them online.

-Plus, every year there is the Opera Ball, an exquisite festival with artists and guests from all over the world take part in watching and/or dancing at the event.
+The famous Opera Ball showcases an exquisite event with guests from all over the world watching and dancing at the event.

-Karlsplatz is an important traffic point in the city having five different traffic flows, but don’t think that’s what it’s known for: the incredibly large St. Charles Church from 1737 stands with its Baroque architecture with a large pond in front.
+Karlsplatz is an important traffic point in the city, having five different traffic flows, but that’s not totally what it’s known for.
+The massive St. Charles Church appears as a 1250 meters gem of Baroque architecture.

-Having neighbors like the Technical University of Vienna, Naschmarkt farmer’s market (see below), and Musikverein (home to the Wiener Philharmoniker), Karlsplatz is one busy place for students, artists, locals and visitors.
+Having neighbors like the Technical University of Vienna, Naschmarkt farmer’s market (see below), and Musikverein (home to the Wiener Philharmoniker), Karlsplatz is a busy place for students, artists, locals, and visitors.

 13. Belvedere Palace

-Belvedere was built in the late 1700’s and reconstructed after heavy damage from WWI.
-It was the summer residence for Prince Eugene of Savoy, consisting of two palaces — Upper & Lower Belvedere which feature museums with many types of art like Medieval, Classical, Contemporary and works from Gustav Klimt, a Viennese Secessionist.
+Belvedere was built in the late 1700s and reconstructed after heavy damage from WWI.
+It was the summer residence for Prince Eugene of Savoy, consisting of two palaces: Upper & Lower Belvedere.
+Both feature museums with medieval, classical, and contemporary works of art, and of the course, the famous ”Kiss” painting by Gustav Klimt, a Viennese Secessionist.

-Belvedere has attractive-styled gardens with statues, iron gates and water fountains which is great to walk around with.
-Since Belvedere is on a hill you can see much of the city below with Stephansdom’s tower peaking from the sky from the gardens.
+Belvedere has attractive-styled gardens with statues, iron gates, and water fountains which are excellent for walking around.
+Since Belvedere is on a hill, you can see much of the city below, with Stephansdom’s tower peaking from the sky above the gardens.

 Made in partnership with Expedia UK